 Emotional Investing Control

-Discipline — not intelligence — determines long-term investment success.
+Discipline — not intelligence — often determines long-term investment success.

-Most investors believe risk comes from volatility, downturns, or economic uncertainty.
-In reality, the greatest risk is often internal:
+Most investors believe risk comes mainly from volatility, downturns, or economic uncertainty.
+In reality, one of the greatest risks is often internal:

 your own decision-making under pressure.